 - Will I ever be able to get pregnant?
 Will my children also be affected?

 - What form of birth control is safe?

-- At what point should we be discussing about lung transplant and what should I expect?
+- At what point should we be talking about lung transplant, and what should I expect?

 - Does LAM come back in the transplanted lung?